ola-space/Building-a-Multi-VM-Cybersecurity-Lab/README.md

 # Building-a-Multi-VM-Cybersecurity-Lab
-This repository is a step by step process of how I set up virtual machines on virtualbox nmanager for a cybersecurity project Setups include.......
+This repository is a step by step process of how I downloaded and set up different virtual machines on a virtualbox Setups include...

-1. Virtualbox Manager
+* Virtualbox Manager
-2. Windows 8 PC
+* Windows 8 PC
-3. Windows server
+* Windows server
-4. NatNetwork configuration for VMs
+* NatNetwork configuration for VMs
-5. Kali Linux Installation
+* Kali Linux Installation